-- Section 1: MWF 9:30-10:20, Harper 140, Adam Shaw. - Section 2: MWF 11:30-12:20, Ryerson 251, John Reppy. - Section 3: MWF 1:30-2:20, Pick 016, Matthew Wachs.
+- Section 1: MWF 9:30-10:20, Stuart 102, Adam Shaw. - Section 2: MWF 11:30-12:20, Cummings 101, Adam Shaw. - Section 3: MWF 1:30-2:20, Ryerson 251, Matthew Wachs.

-The first lecture is on Monday, September 29; the last is on Wednesday, December 3.
+The first lecture is on Monday, September 28; the last is on Wednesday, December 2.

-We do not allow the use of electronic devices during lectures.
-The devices are simply too distracting.
-This includes laptops, smartphones, and tablets.
-The lone exception to this policy is for students whose handwriting issues necessitate their use of a device for note taking, who will be permitted to use a plain text editor on a laptop whose wireless capability is turned off.
+Devices We do not allow the use of electronic devices during lectures.
+They are simply too distracting.
+This includes laptops, smartphones, tablets, and anything that beeps, blinks, records, locomotes, etc. The lone exception to this policy is that students whose handwriting issues necessitate their use of a device for note taking will be permitted to use a plain text editor on a laptop or tablet whose wireless capability is turned off.
 If you are such a student, let your instructor know.

 Lab Sessions Students must register for and attend lab sessions each week.
-Lab sessions are held in the Computer Science Instructional Laboratory (also known as the CSIL).
-There is a new CSIL facility as of this quarter; it is located on the first floor of Crerar Library.
+Lab sessions are held in the Computer Science Instructional Laboratory (also known as the CSIL, read "cēcil").
+The CSIL is located on the first floor of Crerar Library.
 Attendance at the lab session for which you are registered is mandatory.

-We offer twelve weekly lab sections at eight different meeting times.
-During the four Wednesday slots, two labs occur side by side in adjacent lab quadrants.
+We offer twelve weekly lab sections at six different meeting times.
 If you need to switch your lab time, there will be a way to do so online early in the quarter; details to follow.
-You will work on a department's Macintosh computer during your lab session.
+You will work on one of the department's Macintosh or Linux computers (depending on the day) during your lab session.
 You must use the department's computer during lab and may not use your own laptop.